-I once struck out – looking – for the final out of a softball game in which my team blew an 18-point lead.
+I once struck out – looking – for the final out of a softball game in which my team blew an 18-run lead.
 As a Little League second basemen, I once loudly and confidently called off the first baseman on a pop up five feet from his bag, and then dropped it.
 In one flag football game in my adulthood, I snapped the ball over my quarterback's head and into the end zone.
 That's a safety.
 And I certainly wasn't prepared for my then-14-year-old son to completely skunk me in a game of horse two years ago.

 And yet I don't think I've ever had a worse single-game performance in any sports-related competition than I did in Week Five of the Buccaneers FANtasy Challenge.
 The nine Buccaneers fans who are competing in the league with a chance to beat three "pros" (like me, theoretically) and win a raft of prizes surely enjoyed my slow, all-day disintegration, which included but was not limited to: